 Andrey Klimov is a “United Russia” Deputy of the State Duma of the Russian Federation and a staunch supporter of Putin.

-Lastly, Prince Zurab Chavchavdze of Georgia.
-He is not an admirer of the October Revolution but one of the reasons he gave in a recent interview does shed light on today’s rhetoric: “In losing its status as a worldwide bastion of Christianity, Russia lost its apocalyptic function as ‘the one that restraineth,’ thus loosing the hands of apostate powers and condemning the peoples of the world to untold sufferings during the course of the twentieth century, and continuing on to this day to sow everywhere enmity, division, and spiritual and moral corruption.”
-Here the (Russian) Orthodox contention that it is the one and only true Church of Christ tasked with saving the world discreetly appears.
+In losing its status as a worldwide bastion of Christianity, Russia lost its apocalyptic function as ‘the one that restraineth,’ thus loosing the hands of apostate powers and condemning the peoples of the world to untold sufferings during the course of the twentieth century, and continuing on to this day to sow everywhere enmity, division, and spiritual and moral corruption.

 It is more visible on the website itself.
 For instance, during my navigations on Katehon, I found articles in which it appears quite clearly that Russia could be using Fatima against the Catholic West in an attempt to discredit the Catholic Church and its papacy.
-The series, called “Dante’s prophesy of the fall of the Roman Catholic church,” is presented here.
-Its main idea is that the Catholic Church effectively apostasized with Vatican II, and that Moscow is the “Third Rome,” and Orthodoxy the only true Church.
-It reads the Fatima message in this light, conveniently omitting the fact that the Orthodox Church generally rejects the dogma of the Immaculate Conception which is at the heart of Marian apparitions of Lourdes and Fatima.
-Of course this anti-Catholic narrative is helped along by many sounds coming from Rome, but this does not change anything to the truth that we Roman Catholics profess.
+The series, called “Dante’s prophesy of the fall of the Roman Catholic Church,” is presented here.
+Its main idea is that the Catholic Church effectively apostatized with Vatican II, and that Moscow is the “Third Rome,” and Orthodoxy the only true Church.
+It reads the Fatima message in this light, conveniently omitting the fact that the Orthodox Church generally rejects the dogma of the Immaculate Conception, which is at the heart of the Marian apparitions of Lourdes and Fatima.
+Of course, this anti-Catholic narrative is helped along by many sounds coming from Rome, but this does not change anything to the truth that we Roman Catholics profess.

 On Katehon and elsewhere, Dugin has long campaigned for the invasion of Ukraine and frequently writes articles justifying its occupation or clamoring for the war to accelerate.
-These articles are published in Katehon on geopolitica.ru where he and his friends preach what could be called a “traditionalist freemasonry” which aims at returning to man’s pre-Christian ethnic and geographical roots.
+These articles are published in Katehon on geopolitica.ru where he and his friends preach what could be called a “traditionalist Freemasonry” which aims at returning to man’s pre-Christian ethnic and geographical roots.

-Here is a DeepL.com translation of one of Dugin’s recent warmongering articles on Katehon (otherwise available only in the Russian version, here), claiming that Russia needed to wage war in Ukraine or die:
+Here is a DeepL.com translation of one of Dugin’s recent warmongering articles on Katehon (otherwise available only in the Russian version here), claiming that Russia needed to wage war in Ukraine or die:

 Russia has entered the first line of world history and world politics.